-The power supply card is energized and the DC output (± 20 volt) is applied through its fuses to the rest of the cards.
+The power supply card is energized and the DC output (± 20 volt) are applied through their fuses to the rest of the cards.
 All readings carry a tolerance of $\pm 10\%$.

 The motor field supply is energized.
 Refer to the motor field supply instructions for details.